Fundamental limits on quantum cloning from the no-signalling principle: Example applications

-where we have used the Jensen's inequality in the last step.
-Then by Theorem~\ref{thm:bound_states_approximate} we obtain the desired bound. \end{proof} The construction of $\mathcal{W}$ we provide in Appendix~\ref{apd:spin_design} corresponds to an upper bound
+which is exactly the desired bound. \end{proof} The spin coherent design in Appendix~\ref{apd:spin_design} corresponds to an upper bound

-From our derivation, the same upper bound also holds for the average case global cloning fidelity $F_{\rm ac}(\mathcal{R}_{n,m}^{\mathcal{L}(s)})$.
+From our derivation, the same upper bound also holds for the average case global cloning fidelity $F_{\rm ac}\left(\mathcal{R}_{n,m}^{\mathcal{L}(s)}\right)$.

 The $n$-to-$m$ cloning of spin coherent states has been studied in~\cite{Demkowicz-Dobrzanski_2004, Yang_2014}.
-In~\cite{Yang_2014}, the authors construct a measure-and-prepare based probabilistic cloning oracle for spin coherent states that achieves the average case global cloning fidelity $F_{\rm ac}(\mathcal{R}_{n,m}^{\mathcal{L}(s)}) = \frac{2ns+1}{2(n+m)s+1}$.
+In~\cite{Yang_2014}, the authors construct a measure-and-prepare based probabilistic cloning oracle for spin coherent states that achieves the average case global cloning fidelity $F_{\rm ac}\left(\mathcal{R}_{n,m}^{\mathcal{L}(s)}\right) = \frac{2ns+1}{2(n+m)s+1}$.
 The construction establishes a lower bound on $F_{\rm ac}$.

 It remains an open question to find the tight upper and lower bound for cloning spin coherent states.
 Better upper bounds can be obtained with our scheme by constructing a better subset $\mathcal{W}$ with a smaller size $|\mathcal{W}|$.
-A possible method is to replace the exact version with the approximate version, which usually reduces the size significantly.
-However, we'll leave this for future studies.
+A possible method is to replace the exact version with the approximate version, which usually reduces the size of the spin coherent design significantly.
+However, we will leave this for future studies.